 - Select the menu function File > Save as and choose a filename and location in the dialog box that appears.

 - MAXQDA Stats will ask if you also wish to export the codes to SPSS.
 If you answer yes, each code that is available for analysis in the selection windows in MAXQDA Stats will be exported as its own variable.
-The values of these variables corresponds to the occurrence of the codes in the relevant documents.
+The values of these variables correspond to the occurrence of the codes in the relevant documents.

 When exporting data to SPSS the following should be taken into consideration: